 Official course descriptions are available in the University Handbook and engineering undergraduate course map.

-More information on Mechatronics Engineering can be found on the Mechatronics Engineering course page.
+More information on Robotics and Mechatronics Engineering can be found on the Robotics and Mechatronics Engineering course page.